-Hulu has been knocking it out of the park lately, with amazing original programming like The Great, a gorgeous, highly fictionalized show about Catherine the Great (I’m obsessed but it’s not Jewish at all), and the Reese Witherspoon and Kerry Washington-led drama Little Fires Everywhere (truly a dream cast, but again, not Jewish).
+Hulu has been knocking it out of the park lately, with amazing original programming like “The Great,” a gorgeous, highly fictionalized show about Catherine the Great, and so much more amazing programming.

 While Netflix used to be my primary go-to for binge-worthy TV, that is no longer the case.
 Despite its sometimes annoying interface — please, Hulu, I just want easy access to what I’m already watching when I open the Hulu app! — the streaming platform is just chock full of incredible TV and movies — and a lot of them Jewish (or at least, Jew-ish).

-Casual is one of the most brilliant shows ever made about sex, relationships, and growing up as an already-adult.
+Casual is one of the most brilliant shows ever made about sex, relationships and growing up as an already-adult.
 It stars amazing comedian Michaela Watkins and was created by Zander Lehmann and directed by Jason Reitman — all three very talented members of the tribe.
 Watkins plays Valerie, a newly divorced mom of a teen who is moving in with her emotionally stunted brother, a dating app creator.

 Is there anything Jewish about the content of this show?
 Aside from being co-written by our favorite Jewish dad, Taika Waititi, not so much — though it has a host of fabulous Jewish guest stars, like Beanie Feldstein and Nick Kroll.
-But What We Do In the Shadows is an excellent vampire comedy film that was turned into an even more incredible TV comedy.
+But “What We Do In the Shadows” is an excellent vampire comedy film that was turned into an even more incredible TV comedy.
 I honestly don’t know how that’s even possible, but it happened!
-This show is truly one of the most enjoyable, smart, and laugh-out-loud funny shows streaming right now and I’d be doing all of you a disservice if I didn’t include it in this list.
+This show is truly one of the most enjoyable, smart and laugh-out-loud funny shows streaming right now and I’d be doing all of you a disservice if I didn’t include it in this list.

-Is Brooklyn 99 the best police comedy ever made?
-With the possible exception of the Israeli cop show HaShoter HaTov, I’d argue that the binge-worthy sitcom totally is.
+Is “Brooklyn Nine-Nine” the best police comedy ever made?
+With the possible exception of the Israeli cop show “HaShoter HaTov,” I’d argue that the binge-worthy sitcom totally is.
 Starring dreamy Jewish dad Andy Samberg as Jake Peralta, a gifted Jewish detective who is still haunted by the bar mitzvah season of his youth.
 Trust me when I tell you this is the feel-good comedy we need right now.

 The show about the fight to ratify the ERA (Equal Rights Amendment) is about some seriously amazing Jewish women we all need to remember: Gloria Steinem, Bella Abzug, and Betty Freidan, as well as lawyer and film producer Brenda Feigen.
 It’s marvelously acted and impeccably made.